Balkan drought highlights years of farm neglect

 But there is little sign of such a long-term strategy emerging.
 The focus, instead, is on emergency remedies.

-In Serbia, where the corn yield is expected to be half the projected 7 million metric tons, trade officials last week called on the government to ban the export of grain, in particular corn, soybean, sunflower seed and wheat.
+In Serbia, where the corn yield is expected to be half the projected 7 million tonnes, trade officials last week called on the government to ban the export of grain, in particular corn, soybean, sunflower seed and wheat.

 Such a move would spell additional uncertainty for regional markets, particularly Bosnia, which have traditionally relied on Serbia in the event of shortages.